Diamante-Smith/osticket-prereqs/README.md

 <br>

-- We will act like we went to the back end and checked out online banking as Jane and figured that the problem was a recent update that was installed, then we uninstalled the update and rolled back the system, and that fixed the issue
+- We will act like we went to the back end and checked out online banking as Jane, and figured that the problem was a recent update that was installed, then we uninstalled the update and rolled back the system, and that fixed the issue

 - For the post reply, put in the description, "It was determined that the root cause was the recent update.
 We rolled it back, notified the vendor, and are waiting for a proper fix.
-Online banking should now be up and running.
+Online banking should now be up and running."

 <br>